CsabaDu/CsabaDu.DynamicTestData/README.md

 ## License

-This project is licensed under the (...)
-License.
-See the LICENSE file for details.
+This project is licensed under the MIT License.
+See the Viev LICENSE file for details.

 ## Contact